MoralCode/sports-comparison/README.md

 1. open the `.csv` in libreoffice if you want
 2. run `poetry install` to install python dependencies (requires poetry)
 3. run `poetry run python3 sports.py` to see the data as a 3d graph
+4. 3. run `poetry run python3 sports.py --html` to output an HTML see the data as a 3d graph